project management cover

 • Trello: Visual board-and-card system, great for smaller teams and projects.

 If you’re new to project management, I’d recommend Asana, Notion, or Trello.
-They’re versatile tools that can help you with project and idea organization without going overkill.
+They’re versatile tools that can help you organize projects and ideas without going overboard.

 For those who prefer overkill, ClickUp and Jira are popular options.
 While I don’t recommend Jira as it’s FAR too complicated for most projects aside from enterprise software, it is useful to learn if you’re serious about a digital career.
-If you’re looking for a dedicated power-user project management software, I’d recommend ClickUp, as it can range from simple to incredibly complex and customized.
+If you’re looking for dedicated power-user project management software, I’d recommend Notion, which can range from simple to incredibly complex and customizable.

 Key Elements of Project Management